u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/social_marketing/essentials/social_essentials.rst

 .. image:: social_essentials/social-media-page.png
    :align: center
-   :alt: View of the social media page in the Odoo Social Marketing application.
+   :alt: View of the social media page in the Thrive Bureau ERP Social Marketing application.

 If no account has been linked to any particular social media, click :guilabel:`Link Account` to proceed through the linking process.